 Banner Code: 1_CT_AVSC

 This program of study academically prepares men and women of all ages for entry into the world of commercial aviation.
 In addition to airline flying many positions are available worldwide for trained commercial pilots.
 Businesses large and small hire corporate pilots for executive transport.
 Government agencies, both federal and state, hire commercial pilots for law enforcement, land management, wildlife management and staff logistics.
 Pilots are also in demand for fire suppression, emergency medical transportation and charter.

 The curriculum is designed for students with no flying experience.
 Courses will systematically prepare individuals academically for the certificates and ratings required to operate aircraft as a commercial pilot.
 In addition, flight lab courses are offered as suggested electives enabling the student to complete all aspects of their training under the auspices of the college and to accrue the flight hours necessary for licensing as a commercial pilot.

 The course of study can be tailored to individual requirements.
 The small business owner who only needs to use an aircraft for personal transportation can end their training with the 2 and preparation for the Instrument rating.
 A student seeking a career as a professional pilot would progress through the curriculum to earn a Commercial Pilot Certificate of Specialization along with a Turbine Transition Skill Certificate.
 All training is conducted in accordance labs are conducted in accordance with an approved FAR Part 141 syllabus.

-- Develop the analytical and critical thinking skills necessary for completion of flight training and successful completion of federally administered written examinations for licensing as pilots.
+- Students will develop the analytical and critical thinking skills necessary for completion of aviation flight training and successful completion of federally administered knowledge and practical tests.